 Lava offers some nice walks for nature lovers.
 You can walk towards the Neora Valley National Park, this area has good vegetation.
 If you want to go for a serious jungle trek, the Neora valley trek also originates in this area, but you would need to take permission from the forest department before entering the core area of the forest.
 You may also go for a hike towards Maneydara village which is about 5 km walk from the town.
 Another route takes you to Rishyap / Rishop which is about 12 km by car, but the trekking distance is about 5 km.

 The area is a bird watchers paradise, you can see a variety of birds including Satyr Tragopan, Broad-billed Warbler, Blue-fronted Robin, Rusty-bellied Shortwing, Yellow-throated Fulvetta, Scarlet Finch and many other varieties around here.
 During the winter months, migratory birds can also be seen here.
 The neighboring Neora Valley national park is home to a large variety of birds and the area is ideal for Bird enthusiasts and Bird photographers.

 Common tourist places around Lava include Ratnarishi Gumpha or the Lava Monastery, this used to be a small quaint monastery but has been reconstructed in recent years and now is a large compound with an institute of Buddhist learning next to it.
 The official name of the monastery is Kagyu Thenkchen Ling Monastery and the institute is named as The Ringpe Dorje Institute.

-Within walking distance from town is the nature interpretation centre of Lava forest department.
+Within walking distance from town is the Nature Interpretation Center of Lava forest department.
 Inside you can have a glimpse of the flora and fauna found in the area.
-The centre is relatively well maintained and well stocked.
+The center is relatively well maintained and well stocked.